Weemee/woa/docs/patch.md

 	* Theme building
 	* Live feedback suggestions to devs and admins
 * Now recieves all elements in the periodic table as a resource (118) of them
+* Added a feedback button next to the 'bug' button
+	* You will be able to send direct feedback in here, with a navigation bar on the top for subject
+* Themes are now fully functional and has been re-factored, supporting a more smooth solution (and a basic way for a modular scss configuration, based on database tables)
 	* <h5>Bugs</h5>

 ## Server